Edinburgh-Genome-Foundry/DnaCauldron/README.rst

 (which correspond to circular constructs), an idea also used in `PyDNA <https://github.com/BjornFJohansson/pydna>`_ and first described in `Pereira et al. Bioinf.
 2015 <http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0544-x>`_ .
-DNA Cauldron adds methods to deal with combinatorial assemblies, selecting constructs based on a marker, etc.
+DNA Cauldron adds methods to deal with combinatorial assemblies, selecting constructs based on a marker, routines for report generation, etc.

 Licence